 What Is the Treatment for a Dislocated Jaw?

 Before your TMJ can be put back into its normal position, the muscles around it need to relax.
-Some people need local anesthetic in the form of an injection to make this happen.
+Some people need local anaesthetic in the form of an injection to make this happen.
 After the injection, you might get a muscle relaxant to stop any spasm.

 When the jaw muscles are relaxed enough, your doctor or dentist can move the condyle back into the correct position.
 He or she will pull the lower jaw downward and tip the chin upward to free the condyle.
 Once free, the ball will be guided back into its rightful home in the socket.
 In some cases, your dentist might give you a bandage to limit opening your jaw too wide and reduce extreme movements.